JoelEager/pyTanks.Server/readme.md

 - ip:port - Overrides the ip and port used to host the server.

 #### Licensing note:
 The contents of collisionDetector.py are based of off a Python implementation of Separating Axis Theorem created by Juan Antonio Aldea Armenteros.
-The original version is available at https://github.com/JuantAldea/Separating-Axis-Theorem/.
+The original version is available [here](https://github.com/JuantAldea/Separating-Axis-Theorem/).
 That code is under the GNU General Public License, but I (Joel Eager) have received written permission to distribute this modified version under the MIT license.

 ---
 (For the other modules see the repos linked at the top of this readme.)